mrejas/edu-iot-hands-on/exercises/exercise-1.md

 ### Reflection

 Now we can control the LED with `topic_write`.
 But how will we know the status of the LED?
 You might think that we can do that by listening to `topic_write` but that would only work to some extent because what we are monitoring then is when the LED was asked to be set to a certain state, not that it actually was.
-If the Rasperry Pi is offline and someone sends something to `topic_write` nothing will happen.
+If the Raspberry Pi is offline and someone sends something to `topic_write` nothing will happen.
 This is one of the reasons for `topic_read` and `topic_write`.

 What we want is to let the controller on the Raspberry Pi (the Python program) to report back that the LED actually was lit or unlit.
 This is done on `topic_read` and on a MQTT-topic starting with `obj/`.
 If you want to observe something you should listen to `topic_read`.
 Sensors that only reports data, e.g. a thermometer only needs a `topic_read`.